Beaches, mountains and a sophisticated medieval city. Sounds idyllic, right? It is – welcome to the Spanish island of Mallorca!

 (By the way, don’t get confused by the spelling.
 Mallorca is often spelled “Majorca” by the British.
 But it’s the same island, and we spell it both ways here.)

-Here, then, are our picks for 5 of the best hotels in Mallorca.
+Here, then, are our picks for the 5 best hotels in Mallorca.

 1) Petit Palace Hotel Tres